What to do if you are in a boating accident? Over the summer months, increasing numbers of people go out on the waterways of Maryland.

-If you are on a boat you should abide by a series of rules.
-Not all boaters are aware of what to do if they get in trouble.
+If you are on a boat, you should abide by a series of rules.
+Not all boaters know what to do if they get in trouble.
 Here are some questions and answers about what to do if you are in a Maryland boating accident and how to file a report.

 If you are Involved in a Boating Accident, What is the First Thing You Must Do?